Getting Nepal information !

 What are the duty free export?

 It is illegal to export objects over 100 years old (sacred images, paintings, manuscripts) that are valued for culture and religious reasons.
 Visitors are advised not to purchase such items as they are Nepal’s cultural heritage and belong here.
-The Department of Archaeology (tel: 4213701, 4213702) at Ramshah Path near Singha Durbar has to certify all metal statues, sacred paintings and similar objects before they are allowed to be sent or carried out of the country.
+The Department of Archaeology (tel: 4213701, 4213702) at Ramshah Path near Singha Durbar has to certify all metal statues, sacred paintings and similar objects before they are allowed send or carried out of the country.
 Handicraft dealers and travel agents are able to assist you in this process.

 Notice for the travelers !